-It’s pumpkin season and we’ve been blessed with an abundance of sweet little sugar pie pumpkins.
-I decided to whip up a naturally sweet treat – portable pumpkin pie.
-It’s got all the flavor of regular pumpkin pie in a grab and go snack.
+‘Tis the season for all things pumpkin – but sometimes our pumpkin treats are more than a little messy.
+Enter portable pumpkin pie!
+It has all the flavor of regular pumpkin pie in a grab and go snack.
 It’s gluten free and free of refined sugars, too.
 (Confession – while I was writing this I went and grabbed some to munch on – it’s addictive.)

 This recipe is adapted from Mary Bell’s Dehydrator cookbook, which is my “go to” book for all things dehydrated.
 I prefer to use organic spices whenever possible, as they are not irradiated or sporting excess chemicals.
-Mountain Rose Herbs (see sidebar) offers a great selection of organic herbs and spices, as does Frontier Natural Foods.
-Using homegrown pumpkin and you-pick apples for applesauce, bulk dried coconut and honey helps make this treat budget friendly.
+The flavor and aroma generally knocks the socks off the average grocery store spices, too.
+Mountain Rose Herbs (affiliate link) offers a great selection of organic herbs and spices, as does Frontier Natural Foods.
+Using homegrown pumpkin and you-pick or homegrown apples for applesauce, bulk dried coconut and honey helps make this treat budget friendly.

 Portable Pumpkin Pie AKA Pumpkin Leather recipe

 2 cups (one 16-ounce can) pumpkin – I used home prepared pumpkin that had been cooked and run through the Vitamix

 1 cup canned evaporated milk or coconut milk (I prefer organic Thai Kitchen)

 2 cups homemade applesauce (you could also use unsweetened store applesauce, but it soooo easy to make)

 1/4 cup honey

 2 tablespoons finely chopped dried cranberries or raisins

 Mix all ingredients together, adjust spices if needed, but keep in mind that drying will intensify the flavors.
 You may want to try a test batch or half batch before adjusting.
 I made a half batch the first time through.
 When I made it the next time, I made a double batch.